michaelpetersubc/mapinator/README.md

 # mapinator
 display outcome data
-a local version of python display code originall written by Amedeus D'Souza in 2020
+a local version of python display code originally written by Amedeus D'Souza in 2020